Gillian Anderson Naked In Celebrating International Women’s Day, Shares Stories Behind Her Scars And Markings

 Aside from her bold PETA ad, Gillian Anderson’s “naked campaign” on feminism also includes a book she co-authored with journalist Jennifer Nadel titled “We: A Manifesto,” which serves as a helpful guide for women “on a path of self-discovery and spiritual awakening,” according to a 2017 report from the Independent.

-At the time, the actress spoke with the outlet about her experience in unequal the pay she experienced during her career in Hollywood, revealing that she was “offered less than 50 percent” of what her colleagues were getting in both the original and reboot of The X-Files series.
+At the time, the actress spoke with the outlet about her experience in unequal pay she experienced during her career in Hollywood, revealing that she was “offered less than 50 percent” of what her colleagues were getting in both the original and reboot of The X-Files series.